hbctraining/Intro-to-ChIPseq-flipped/lessons/01_ChIPseq_design_and_workflow.md

 _Image source: ["From DNA to a human: What the ENCODE and Roadmap Epigenome Projects can teach us about how we are who we are"](https://portlandpress.com/biochemist/article/37/5/24/773/From-DNA-to-a-human-What-the-ENCODE-and-Roadmap)_

-### The ENCODE project

-The [ENCODE (Encyclopedia of DNA Elements) Project](https://www.encodeproject.org/) was planned as a follow-up to the Human Genome Project.
-It is a **public research consortium aimed to assign function to all elements in the human and mouse genome**.
-Coinciding with the completion of the Human Genome Project in 2003, the ENCODE Project began as a worldwide effort involving more than 30 research groups and more than 400 scientists.

-ENCODE has produced vast amounts of data that can be accessed through the project's freely accessible database, the ENCODE Portal.
-The ENCODE "Encyclopedia" organizes these data into two levels of annotations: 1) integrative-level annotations, including a registry of candidate cis-regulatory elements and 2) ground-level annotations derived directly from experimental data.

-> *NOTE:* For those working on other model organisms, there is also the [modENCODE (MODel organism ENCyclopedia Of DNA Elements) project](http://www.modencode.org/), targeting the identification of functional elements in selected model organism genomes, specifically _Drosophila melanogaster_ and _Caenorhabditis elegans_.

-### NIH Roadmap Epigenomics Mapping Consortium

-The [NIH Roadmap Epigenomics Project](http://www.roadmapepigenomics.org/) has continued this journey, with a focus on human epigenomic data.
-This project was launched in 2008 with the goal of elucidating how epigenetic regulation contributes to human development and disease. **The Roadmap Epigenome** uses many of the same technologies used by ENCODE, but **almost excusively focused on epigenetic features such as DNA methylation and histone modifications**, while ENCODE emphasized identifying sites of DNA binding factor occupancy.

-The data is presented as  **an atlas, where users can explore epigenome maps for stem cells and primary ex vivo tissues** selected to represent the normal counterparts of tissues and organ systems frequently involved in human disease.
-Data can be viewed in the browser or downloaded locally.

 ## ChIP-seq: A method for detecting and characterizing protein–DNA interactions